kylehakala/home-assistant.io/source/_integrations/zha.markdown

 2. Under **Network settings**, select **Migrate radio**.
 3. Reconfiguration of ZHA will start.
 Select **Submit**.
 4. Under **Migrate or re-configure**, select **Migrate to a new radio**.
+5. Select **Submit** to begin.
-5. **Migrate to a new radio** will inform you that an automatic backup will be performed and that your old Zigbee coordinator radio will then be reset before the backup is automatically restored.
+    - An automatic backup will be performed, the Zigbee Coordinator radio will be reset, and the backup will be automatically restored.
-    - Select **Submit**.
+    - For combined Z-Wave and Zigbee radios, like the HUSBZB-1 adapter, only the Zigbee radio portion is reset.
+    - You may now unplug the old adapter, or you may leave the old radio adapter plugged in (for example, if the adapter is a combined Z-Wave adapter).
-6. **Unplug your old radio** will inform you that your old Zigbee coordinator radio has been reset and that you can now plug in your new Zigbee coordinator radio adapter.
+6. Plug in the new Zigbee Coordinator radio adapter.
+    - Select **Submit** after confirming the new Zigbee Coordinator radio adapter is properly connected.
+    - To minimize interference:
-    - To avoid interference, use a USB extension cable.
+      - Use a USB extension cable,
-    - Use a USB 2.0 port or a powered USB 2.0 hub and keep the Zigbee stick away from USB 3.0 devices.
+      - Use a USB 2.0 port or a powered USB 2.0 hub,
-    - You may now also choose to either unplug your old Zigbee coordinator radio adapter or keep your old radio plugged in.
-    - If that radio was a combined Z-Wave and Zigbee radio, like the HUSBZB-1 adapter, then only the Zigbee radio part of it was reset.
-Confirm that the Zigbee Coordinator radio adapter is properly connected and select **Submit**.
+      - Keep the Zigbee stick away from USB 3.0 devices.
-7. You now need to start the backup restore process.
+7. Start the backup restore process:
-    - Select your new Zigbee radio from the list of serial ports and select **Next**.
+    - Select the new Zigbee radio from the list of serial ports and select **Next**.
+    - A migration can be resumed if a reboot is required, such as when troubleshooting or if new hardware is plugged in.
-    - If your new radio does not appear or you need to reboot after plugging in new hardware, you can resume the migration after a reboot: under **Network Settings**, select **Re-configure the current radio** and choose your new radio.
+      - To resume, go to **Network Settings**, select **Re-configure the current radio**, choose the new radio and proceed.
 8. Under **Network Formation**, select **Restore an automatic backup**.
 9. Under **Restore Automation Backup**, choose the latest automatic backup and select **Submit**.
-10. If your radio requires overwriting the IEEE address, you will see a screen titled **Overwrite Radio IEEE Address**.
-Check the **Permanently replace the radio IEEE address** box and click **Submit**.
-Overwriting the IEEE address may take a while.
+10. If the new radio requires overwriting the IEEE address (the unique MAC address), you will see the prompt for **Overwrite Radio IEEE Address**.
-    - Your old Zigbee Coordinator radio and your new stick will now have the same Zigbee IEEE address (unique MAC address for the Zigbee device).
+    - Check the **Permanently replace the radio IEEE address** box and click **Submit**.
       - Selecting this option is required for the migration process to complete successfully.
+      - Overwriting the IEEE address may take a while.
+    - Both the old and new Zigbee Coordinators will now have the same Zigbee IEEE address.
-    - From this point onwards, you should not operate the old stick in the same area unless you change the Zigbee IEEE address on it.
+    - You should not operate the old adapter in the same area unless you change its Zigbee IEEE address.
-    - If you do not migrate the Zigbee IEEE address from your old Zigbee Coordinator radio, then you will have to re-join/re-pair many of your devices in order to keep them working.
+    - If you do not migrate the Zigbee IEEE address from the old Zigbee Coordinator radio, you will have to reconnect many of your devices to keep them working.
 11. Finally, a **Success!** message should pop up with information that all options were successfully saved.
     - Select **Finish** to confirm.

+{% caution %}
-The migration process is complete.
-However, be aware that you will not be able to control your existing Zigbee devices until the new coordinator fully joins the network.
-This process can take a few minutes.
-If some existing devices do not function after some time, try power-cycling them to allow them to re-join the network.
+You will not be able to control your existing Zigbee devices until the new coordinator fully joins the network after the migration. **This can take a few minutes.**

+If some existing devices do not resume normal functions after some time, try power-cycling them to attempt rejoining to the network.
+{% endcaution %}

 ## Troubleshooting